Auroville: The Matrimandir

-In the middle of the town is the Matrimandir, which was conceived by Alfassa as "a symbol of the Divine's answer to man's aspiration for perfection".
-Silence is maintained inside the Matrimandir to ensure the tranquility of the space, and the entire area surrounding the Matrimandir is called the Peace area.
-Inside the Matrimandir, a spiraling ramp leads upwards to an air-conditioned chamber of polished white marble referred to as "a place to find one's consciousness".
+In the middle of the town is the Matrimandir, which Alfassa conceived as "a symbol of the Divine's answer to man's aspiration for perfection".
+Silence is maintained inside the Matrimandir to ensure the tranquility of the space, and the entire area surrounding the Matrimandir is called the "Peace area".
+Inside the Matrimandir, a spiraling ramp leads upwards to an air-conditioned chamber of polished white marble, which is referred to as "a place to find one's consciousness".

-Matrimandir is equipped with a solar power plant and is surrounded by manicured gardens.
-When there is no sun, the sunray on the globe is replaced by a beam from a solar-powered light.
+Matrimandir is surrounded by manicured gardens and equipped with a solar power plant.
+When there is no sunlight, the sunray on the globe is replaced by a beam from a solar-powered light.

-Radiating from this center are four "zones" of the City Area: the "Residential Zone", "Industrial Zone", "Cultural (& Educational) Zone" and "International Zone".
-Around the city or the urban area, lies a Green Belt which is an environmental research and resource area and includes farms and forestries, a botanical garden, seed bank, medicinal and herbal plants, water catchment bunds, and some communities.
+Radiating from this center are four "zones" of the city: the "Residential Zone", "Industrial Zone", "Cultural (& Educational) Zone" and "International Zone".
+Around the city lies a Green Belt, an environmental research and resource area that includes farms and forestries, a botanical garden, a seed bank, medicinal and herbal plants, water catchment bunds, and some communities.

 Legal status and government

 Prior to 1980, the Sri Aurobindo Society legally owned all of the city's assets.
 In 1980, the Government of India passed the Auroville Emergency Provision Act 1980, under which it took over the city's management.
-The change was initiated when, after Mirra Alfassa's death in 1973, serious fissures in the day-to-day management developed between the Society and the city's residents.
-The residents appealed to Indira Gandhi, then Prime Minister of India for an intervention.
-The Society challenged the Government's action in the Supreme Court of India.
+The change was initiated after Mirra Alfassa died in 1973, and serious fissures developed between the Society and the city's residents in its day-to-day management.
+The residents appealed to Indira Gandhi, then Prime Minister of India, for an intervention.
+The Society challenged the government's action in the Supreme Court of India.
 The final verdict upheld the constitutional validity of the government's action and intervention.